 However, if you wanna save some bucks while also getting one of the best cameras, just buy a Galaxy S9, as you also get an awesome looking phone.
 The variable aperture feature isn’t a gimmick and it’s, in fact, one of the coolest additions to the S9 and S9+ cameras.
 Of course, the ability to record 960fps slow-motion videos is the icing on the cake.

 Now, we wouldn’t rule out V30 here, because if you are after video capture, then it would serve you the best because LG has pre-installed some great software tricks to V30’s camera, and the device looks pretty good too.
-The device is also expected to receive an update that adds AI capabilities that launched with the AI-inspired V30S ThinQ.
+The device has also expected received an update that adds AI capabilities that launched with the AI-inspired V30S ThinQ.

 Battery Life: Heavy duty load!